picfight/pfcwallet/README.md

 with the `--spv` flag) where the wallet connects either to specified peers (with `--spvconnect`) or peers discovered from seeders and other peers.
 Both modes can be switched between with just a restart of the wallet.
 It is advised to avoid SPV mode for heavily-used wallets which require downloading most blocks regardless.

 Not all functionality is available when running in SPV mode.
-Some of these features may become available in future versions, but only if a consensus vote passes to activate the required changes.
 Currently, the following features are disabled or unavailable to SPV wallets:

   * Voting